tamakuku/data-science-bootcamp9/Portfolio-Project/Excel/README.md

 Thanks for the practice.

 about This practice
-- we have add 3 table into data model
+- how to build data model from 3 sheet (Sales, Dimstore, Dimproduct)
 - then use power pivot + slicer for make simple real-time dashboard performance

+Please download excel file attach